primer/octicons/lib/octicons_react/README.md

 ## Usage

 ### `<Octicon>`
-The `<Octicon>` component is really just the "shell" of an octicon which handles the `<svg>` element and all of its attributes.
-To render a specific icon, you must pass it either via `icon` prop or as a child:
+The `<Octicon>` component is really just the "shell" of an Octicon that renders the `<svg>` element and all of its attributes.
+To render a specific icon, you must pass it either via the `icon` prop, or as the only child:

 ```jsx
 // icon prop (function)